-What you must pay when you get Services that are covered for you these services In-Network For people with diabetes who have severe diabetic foot disease: One pair per calendar year \$0 copay for each Medicareof therapeutic custom-molded shoes (including covered service. inserts provided with such shoes) and two Prior Authorization may be additional pairs of inserts, or one pair of depth required. shoes and three pairs of inserts (not including the non-customized removable inserts provided with Out-of-Network such shoes).
+What you must pay when you get Services that are covered for you these services 35% coinsurance for each solutions for checking the accuracy of test strips and monitors.
+Medicare-covered service.
+You pay these amounts until you reach the out-of-pocket maximum.
+In-Network For people with diabetes who have severe diabetic foot disease: One pair per calendar year \$0 copay for each Medicareof therapeutic custom-molded shoes (including covered service. inserts provided with such shoes) and two Prior Authorization may be additional pairs of inserts, or one pair of depth required. shoes and three pairs of inserts (not including the non-customized removable inserts provided with Out-of-Network such shoes).
 Coverage includes fitting.
-30% coinsurance for each Medicare-covered service.
+35% coinsurance for each Medicare-covered service.
 In-Network Diabetes self-management training is covered under certain conditions. \$0 copay for each Medicarecovered service.
-Out-of-Network 30% coinsurance for each Medicare-covered service.
+Out-of-Network 35% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-In-Network Durable medical equipment (DME) and related supplies 20% coinsurance for each (For a definition of "durable medical equipment," Medicare-covered service.
+Durable medical equipment (DME) and related In-Network supplies 20% coinsurance for each (For a definition of "durable medical equipment," Medicare-covered service.
 You see Chapter 12 of this booklet.) pay these amounts until you reach the out-of-pocket maximum.
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, Prior Authorization is required. diabetic supplies, hospital beds ordered by a provider Out-of-Network for use in the home, IV infusion pumps, speech 30% coinsurance for each generating devices, oxygen equipment, nebulizers.
-Medicare-covered service.
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, Prior Authorization is required. diabetic supplies, hospital beds ordered by a provider Out-of-Network for use in the home, IV infusion pumps, speech 35% coinsurance for each generating devices, oxygen equipment, nebulizers, Medicare-covered service.
 You and walkers. pay these amounts until you reach We cover all medically necessary DME covered by the out-of-pocket maximum.
 Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at brighthealthplan.com/medicare-advantage. \$90 copay for each Medicare-Emergency care covered service.
-Emergency care refers to services that are: • Furnished by a provider qualified to furnish You pay these amounts until you emergency services, and reach the out-of-pocket maximum.
+The most recent list of suppliers is available on our website at brighthealthplan.com/medicare-advantage.